IICprojesh/RTE-Assistant/README.md

 # RTE-Assistant
-This project helps to automate the marks insertion process and also other features of to assist RTE and academics department
+### This project helps to automate the marks insertion process and also other featurer to assist RTE and academics department
 ## The requirements that you need to run this application
 * Python should be installed
 * Redis should be installed